cybercat5436/Programming_Basics/Subsystems.md

 - Physical limitations & tunings (e.g. speeds, PID constants, target positions)
 - Dashboard info and controls

 Within WPILib, there is a Command Scheduler that orchestrates when actions are performed by the subsystems.
-In order
+Commands will be covered in a separate section.

+Create a subsysyem by following these steps:

 ## Exercise
 ### Create the Subsystem Class